 Nearby, there is an ashram belonging to Swami Nithyananda Ashram.
-There are caves in the ashram where swami’s are said to have stayed and mediated towards almighty.
+There are caves in the ashram where the Swami is said to have stayed and meditated towards the almighty.
 We were told there is a tunnel from the ashram that runs to places along the west coast of India.

 Swami Nithyananda Ashram, Kasaragod